05 Jul Language in our fickle modern world

 I’m happy to confirm that neither of these slightly alarming views is correct.
 To the first point: I can see where the confusion comes from, as people who speak multiple languages are often referred to as linguists.
 I’m therefore even more sorry to disappoint, but during my study of linguistics, I didn’t learn hundreds of other languages.

 The second point, too, is somewhat grounded in common sense, or in history at least.
 In the past, linguists (or grammarians, as they were called then) were concerned with telling people how to speak, how to write, and generally the best way to use language.
 They laid down grammar rules; they decided what was right and wrong.
-This is where many of today’s grammar rules stem from and is known as prescriptive linguistics: it prescribed the correct way to speak and criticized those who didn’t speak like that.
+This is where many of today’s grammar rules stem from and is known as prescriptive linguistics: it prescribed the correct way to speak and criticised those who didn’t speak like that.

 Nowadays, however, the field has swung in the opposite direction.
-This is perhaps a result of increasingly tolerant views, or maybe the growing realization over the decades that no matter how much you tell people how they should use language, they will continue to use it however they want and there’s nothing you can do except become more and more enraged – or maybe it’s because this is a far more fascinating and richly varied field of study.
+This is perhaps a result of increasingly tolerant views, or maybe the growing realisation over the decades that no matter how much you tell people how they should use language, they will continue to use it however they want and there’s nothing you can do except become more and more enraged – or maybe it’s because this is a far more fascinating and richly varied field of study.
 For whatever reason, the field has shifted to a descriptive rather prescriptive approach.
 A particularly accessible and fascinating area of study is language variation and change, which considers things like how people actually use language, whether and in what way and why it’s changing, and what this means.

 We’re living in an incredibly exciting time for linguistics.
 The immense surge in new technologies in recent years, most notably the advent of the internet, has brought ground-breaking changes to every aspect of our lives, and the very language we use is no exception to this.
 If we consider for a moment the way humans used to use written communication in the past – books, newspapers and letters were the most common channels – and then we think about what is available to us today, it’s clear that we’re living in a different world.
 Humans today communicate – and read and write – more than at any time in our history.
 The plethora of new mediums we have at our fingertips means there is also a vast variety of channels for communication.